-The Multi-Year Strategic Plan is a high-level statement of intent for the TDSB and drives all other work as outlined in our Vision for Learning and Service and connects to Leadership, the School Improvement Process, Service Excellence and Governance.
-Together, these strategies set direction and provide support for how we work but the real change happens when each unique school and each unique department examines their specific data, determines actions for their improvement, measures impact and communicates progress.
+Together, the Multi-Year Strategic Plan and its strategic directions guide how we work but the real change happens when each unique school and each unique department examines their specific data, determines actions for their improvement, measures impact and communicates progress.
 The entire system improves when classrooms, schools, and departments focus their improvement efforts within the context of system direction.

 The Long-Term Program and Accommodation Strategy is an important part of the Multi-Year Strategic Plan.
-It advances the system goal to "provide equity of access to learning opportunities for all students".
+It advances the strategic direction to ensure that all students and staff learn and work in inclusive, safe, and modern environments, and embeds equity of access as a guiding principle.